 International Human Genetics expert, Professor Jozef Gécz, is the Channel 7 Children’s Research Foundation inaugural Chair for the Prevention of Childhood Disability, and leads a comprehensive multi-disciplinary research program focused on defining the origins and early diagnosis of childhood disability.

-Based in Adelaide, and working in collaboration with the researchers of South Australia, Australia and the world, the focus of the Chair is to understand more about the genetic basis of early childhood learning and movement disabilities, intellectual disabilities, early onset epilepsies, and autism.
+Based in Adelaide, and named South Australia’s Scientist of the Year in 2019, Jozef works in collaboration with the researchers of South Australia, Australia and the world, with the focus to understand more about the genetic basis of early childhood learning and movement disabilities, intellectual disabilities, early onset epilepsies, and autism.

 The research program also concentrates on the many undiagnosed or hard to diagnose disorders and expands on the successful work and capabilities of the existing Adelaide Neurogenetics Research Program, established by Professor Gécz in 2000.